xingyuyao-DM-GY-6063/HW07/README.md

 For this assignment, I choose the song **"Love Story"** by Taylor Swift.This song tells a classic romantic tale inspired by Romeo and Juliet, expressing themes of young love, determination, and a happy ending.

 ## Animation
 The animation visualizes lines from the song using dynamic text display.
-Each line of the lyrics appears rhythmically on the screen, with specific words like "I," "you," "me," and "love" highlighted in pink to emphasize the romantic essence of the song.动画使用动态文本显示来可视化歌曲中的歌词。歌词的每一行都有节奏地出现在屏幕上，“我”、“你”、“我”和“爱”等特定词以粉红色突出显示，以强调歌曲的浪漫本质。
+Each line of the lyrics appears rhythmically on the screen, with specific words like "I," "you," "me," and "love" highlighted in pink.

 The text pulses in size to create a heartbeat effect, representing the emotions of the story.
 Additionally, the word "love" appears larger than other words, highlighting its central theme.
 The animation transitions between lines every 2 seconds, creating a lively reading experience of the song's lyrics.